Why perform a reproductive or breeding soundness exam on a stallion?

 There are several situations in which embryo vitrification may be warranted and beneficial to a breeder.
 Mares that have been superovulated or have had larger numbers of embryos retrieved than recipients available for transfer can freeze the “extra’ embryos for later use.
 Performance mares that are in training or on the performance circuit can be superovulated and bred in their off season and embryos transferred the following spring.
 In addition mares that are bred late in the season and would like to have a pregnancy early the following year, can have their initial embryo vitrified for transfer early next year and maintain the following pregnancy herself.
 Finally, it can be used in breeding diversification in which a mare can be bred to different stallions during one breeding season and potentially have different embryos to transfer the next year.

 The process is similar to routine embryo transfer except the embryo is flushed from the donor mare’s uterus earlier, at day 6-6.5 post ovulation.
 This is important so that the embryo size is small and the capsule not present allowing cryoprotectants to enter the embryo which is imperative for survival.
 Once the embryo has been retrieved from the donor, identified, graded and washed it then goes through a number of steps during which it is transferred to increasing concentrations of cryoprotectants and substrates.
-At the McGee Fertility Center a commercial kit provided by Bioniche. a pharmaceutical company is utilized for this process.
+At the McGee Fertility Center a commercial kit provided by ABT360, a veterinary embryo transfer media manufacturer, is utilized for this process.
 This four step technique increases the efficacy and ease of the vitrification process.
-The embryo is then loaded into a 0.25ml straw and a 0.5 ml straw attached to the open end for labeling and identification purposes.
+The embryo is then loaded into a 0.25 ml straw and a 0.5 ml straw attached to the open end for labeling and identification purposes.
 The embryo is then frozen by being placed in liquid nitrogen vapor and then being plunged into the liquid nitrogen.
-Once frozen the straws can be placed for long-term storage in a liquid nitrogen tank.
-The McGee Fertility Center has storage capabilities and the availability of shipment throughout the United States and the world.
-Fees vary depending on request.
+Once frozen the straws are placed in a liquid nitrogen tank for long-term storage.
+The McGee Fertility Center can recommend storage facilities throughout the U.S.

 Artificial Insemination (AI)